EducationalTestingService/skll/doc/index.rst

 SciKit-Learn Laboratory (SKLL)
 ==============================

-SKLL (prounounced "skull") provides a number of utilities to make it simpler to run common scikit-learn experiments with pre-generated features.
+SKLL (pronounced "skull") provides a number of utilities to make it simpler to run common scikit-learn experiments with pre-generated features.

 There are two primary means of using SKLL: :doc:`the run_experiment script <run_experiment>`